-And unlike the most effective eyebrow growth serums – all of which also take at least a couple weeks to produce results, even the best home remedies aren’t going to produce drastic results.
+And unlike the most effective eyebrow growth serums – all of which also take at least a couple of weeks to produce results, even the best home remedies aren’t going to produce drastic results.

 So if you’re looking to transform balding eyebrows into Cara Delevingne’s – you’ll want to skip the home remedies and choose an eyebrow grower that’s proven effective.

 That means, if the hair grows back, it might grow back thinner and paler, and if you keep plucking from the same follicle, it can kill it entirely and prevent any hairs from ever coming from that pore again.

-Weirdly enough, if used sparingly, this can actually help your eyebrows look thicker, because shaving off the fine tips of the hairs leaves a blunt edge, making the hair look a thicker and darker.
+Weirdly enough, if used sparingly, this can actually help your eyebrows look thicker, because shaving off the fine tips of the hair leaves a blunt edge, making the hair look thicker and darker.

 Avoid the brows when applying skincare and makeup products, that is.
-This one’s a pretty simple tip, and the bottom line is that getting thing on your brows like sunscreen, moisturizer, foundation, or pretty much anything else not intended for the eyebrows, can clog up hair follicles and discourage growth.
+This one’s a pretty simple tip, and the bottom line is that getting things on your brows like sunscreen, moisturizer, foundation, or pretty much anything else not intended for the eyebrows, can clog up hair follicles and discourage growth.

 So go right up to the brow line when doing your skincare and makeup, but try to avoid getting anything on your brows.

-Natural oils are full of nourishing nutrients like omega-6 fatty acids, vitamin E and proteins that help moisturize and restore weak eyebrow hairs back to health.
-This includes oils like castor oil, coconut oil, olive oil, almond oil, emu oil, sesame oil and whole lot of others.
+Natural oils are full of nourishing nutrients like omega-6 fatty acids, vitamin E, and proteins that help moisturize and restore weak eyebrow hairs to health.

-You don’t want to put essential oils directly onto your skin as this can be irritating, which is why they’re commonly mixed with and diluted by carrier oils like castor, coconut and olive oil.
+You don’t want to put essential oils directly onto your skin as this can be irritating, which is why they’re commonly mixed with and diluted by carrier oils like castor, coconut, and olive oil.